FAQ: How Long Does It Take To Become a Medical Assistant?

 What is a medical assistant?

 Medical assistants work with doctors to help provide various health services to patients.
 They most often work in outpatient facilities or medical offices rather than in hospitals.
-Their job involves a combination of medical and administrative tasks including collecting lab specimens, drawing blood, answering phones, scheduling appointments and explaining treatments to patients.
+Their job involves a combination of medical and administrative tasks, including collecting lab specimens, drawing blood, answering phones, scheduling appointments and explaining treatments to patients.

-For those with ambitious career goals, beginning as a medical assistant could provide the opportunity to advance into a more supervisory or administrative role.
-With some additional credentials, it is also great experience for those seeking a career in nursing.
+It's a fast-paced, frequently changing career that can be very exciting and rewarding for those who are passionate about helping people.
+Beginning as a medical assistant could provide the opportunity to advance into a more supervisory or administrative role.
+With some additional credentials, it's also a great experience for those seeking a career in nursing.

 Read more: Learn About Being a Medical Assistant

 How long does it take to become a medical assistant?

 Fulfilling the prerequisites to become a medical assistant may take somewhere between nine months and two years.
 In some cases, you might even be able to start a career right away with a medical office or clinic that offers on-the-job training.
 Not every employer may offer that option, so it's far more common to undergo vocational training first.

 The length of that vocational training depends on where you get it.
 Institutions that provide specific medical assisting programs can be as short as nine months because they focus exclusively on preparing you for the tasks you may be doing as a medical assistant.